This guide can help you solve common issues with Cloud NAT.

 Need to allocate more IP addresses

-If you see the message "You need to allocate at least 'X' more IP addresses to allow all instances to access the internet" in the Cloud Console, then you need to allocate more IP addresses.
-NAT IP addresses has more information.
+In the Cloud Console, if you see the message You need to allocate at least 'X' more IP addresses to allow all instances to access the internet, then you need to allocate more IP addresses.
+For more information, see NAT IP addresses.

 Regional restriction for Cloud NAT

 Can I use the same Cloud NAT gateway in more than one region?

 Are the external NAT IP addresses used by Cloud NAT gateways global or regional?

 When Cloud NAT can and cannot be used

 Does Cloud NAT apply to instances, including GKE node VMs, that have external IP addresses?

 Can I use Cloud NAT for communication between VMs in a VPC network?

 No, Cloud NAT is designed to provide connectivity to the internet only.

 Unsolicited incoming connections not supported

 Does Cloud NAT allow for inbound connections (for example, SSH) to instances without external IP addresses?

 Cloud NAT and ports

 Why does a VM have a fixed number of ports (

 64 by default)?

 When a Cloud NAT gateway provides NAT for a VM, it reserves source address and source port tuples according to the port reservation procedure.

 Can I change the minimum number of ports reserved for a VM?

 Yes.
 You can increase or decrease the minimum number of ports per VM when you create a new Cloud NAT gateway or by editing it later.
 Each Cloud NAT gateway reserves source address and source port tuples according to the port reservation procedure.

 Can I decrease the minimum number of ports per VM after creating the Cloud NAT gateway?

-Answer: Yes — however, decreasing the minimum number of ports could result in the port reservation procedure reserving a smaller number of ports per VM.
+Yes; however, decreasing the minimum number of ports could result in the port reservation procedure reserving a smaller number of ports per VM.
 When this happens, existing TCP connections might be reset and, if so, must be re-established.